5 Easy Steps to Avoid Fuel Contamination

 Important: When ordering red diesel, ensure that your supplier has switched over to winter-grade red diesel from October onwards – it has additives that make it better suited to the colder winter months than summer-grade red diesel (typically supplied between March and September).

-Here at Nationwide Fuels, we automatically make the switch ahead of winter, but it’s always useful to check if you’re using another supplier.
+Here at Nationwide Fuels, we automatically ensure that we supply the correct fuel grades for the season, but it’s always useful to check if you’re using another supplier.

 2. Have your tank professionally cleaned